 - Passport–Enough said.

 - Camera and extra batteries or charger.
-Even a cheap camera is OK.
-Most people have found it wise to bring lots of excess digital camera card capacity, since we can’t rely on having access to a computer with the software to download the photos.)
-AA batteries are available for sale in Greece, but it’s convenient to tote a couple of extras, if these are what your camera takes.
+For those bringing a non-phone camera, AA or AAA batteries are available in Greece, but it’s convenient to tote a couple of extras, if these are what your camera takes.
 A good idea is to have one camera card to change each week or so, even if it’s not full; that way even if you lose your camera, you won’t lose all your photos.
 (This happened once.)

 - A selfie stick, as long as you don’t mind being the kind of person who has a selfie stick.

 - Personal music player and charger, but be sure that the headphones/earbuds are such that someone sitting in the next bus seat will not hear your music when played at volumes you usually play it at.
 If your headphones fail this test, then leave the entire unit at home and spend the weeks in Greece imagining the music instead.
 Personal earbuds tend to be of higher quality than what airlines provide, too; and some airlines are charging for theirs; so you might want to not put them in your carry-on for use during the flight.

 - An extra bag, folded up tightly, to serve as a carry-on for the return trip, in case you accumulate more things than you leave the U.S. with.